apycazo/jander-web/jander.es/src/assets/docs/javascript/angularjs-basic/core-directive-ngif.md

 </div>
 ```

-This is different another options, without using this would be, but this option will render the DOM, and use 'display' to hide it.
+This is a different another option, which will render the DOM, and use 'display' to hide it.

 ```html
 <div ng-controller="DemoController">